wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <tt>\-\-keyid-format LONG</tt> requests showing only those keys where both public and private key pair exists.
 This is becuase both are required to sign tags.
    If nothing is returned, there are no keys usable for signing.

-   PROTIP: This gpg command was added as Bash shell alias (keyboard shortcut) in <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh">https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh</a> so that you just type:
+   PROTIP: This agove command was added as Bash shell alias (keyboard shortcut) in <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh">https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh</a>  so that you can instead just type:

    <pre><strong>gsk</strong></pre>

-   The first line in the response lists the location where keys are stored:
+   In the response, the first line lists the location where keys are stored:

    <pre>/Users/wilson_mar/.gnupg/pubring.kbx
 ------------------------------------